R. Sarathkumar: 1992–1993: Lead roles

 In 1992, he has acted in 10 films as protagonist and 2 films as antagonist including the Telugu film Agreement, directed by Manivannan and P. C. Sreeram's Meera.
 In the beginning of 1992, he acted in Senthilnathan's Ilavarasan, alongside Sukanya, Manivasagam's Periya Gounder Ponnu and Sivantha Malar.
 In mid-1992, he worked in K. S. Ravikumar's Oor Mariyadhai, co-starring Sasikala and in Senthilnathan's Idhuthanda Sattam.
 He then starred in the action film Suriyan, directed by Pavithran and it became his first big break.
 The film won positive reviews and became highly successful at the box office; he received a Cinema Express Award Best Actor Special Award for the role in which he shaved his head.
 Subsequently, Sarathkumar was catapulted to fame, his fan base was growing exponentially and he became selective in accepting new assignments.
 Soon, he was in competition with "Puratchi Kalaignar" Vijayakanth.
 In the end of 1992, he acted in the action film Thai Mozhi, co-starring Vijayakanth and Mohini, Ellaichami, Manoj Kumar's Samundi and Senthilnathan's Natchathira Nayagan, making their fifth and last collaboration.
 Thai Mozhi was released to mixed reviews and Samundi, despite unfavourable reviews, managed to run for more than 100 days.
 In the start of 1993, he acted in Aadhityan, co-starring Sukanya and Pandiarajan and in Dasarathan, produced by Mani Ratnam and S. Sriram.
 Aadhityan was released to negative reviews, while the much-hyped Dasarathan failed at the box office.

 In mid-1993, he starred in Suresh Krissna's Vedan, co-starring Khushbu, in Munarivippu alongside Heera Rajagopal and in his fourth collaboration with director K. S. Ravikumar; Band Master, again with Heera Rajagopal and Ranjitha.
 Band Masterreleased to negative reviews, whereas Munarivippu was well received critically.

 In the end of 1993, he acted in the thriller film Moondravadhu Kann, he teamed up with the Suriyan team (consisting of director Pavithran, cinematographer Ashok Kumar, comedian Goundamani, villain Babu Antony and the editor duo B. Lenin and V. T. Vijayan) for the second time in I Love India and worked in the comedy film Kattabomman.
 Moondravadhu Kann was a hit at the box office and Kattabomman was labelled as a "disaster", but Malini Mannath of The New Indian Express stated that "Sarath seems to have improved on his expressions".
 His 1992 Telugu film Agreement was dubbed into Tamil as Idhayam Ullavan and fetched highly negative reviews upon release.
 Malini Mannath criticised his choice of scripts and films.
-That year, Sarathkumar could not accept the lead role in Shankar's Gentleman because he was busy with other projects and was subsequently replaced by Arjun Sarja.
-The film turned out be a blockbuster and Sarathkumar missed the chance to consolidate his position.